DINA-community/DDDC-Netbox-plugin/plugins/d3c/documents/datamodel/Discussion_datamodel.md

 Always use the model name for the description of model, submodel or specification.
 In that way

-- 1st model name describes the product family
+- 1st model name describes the product family,
-- 2nd model name can be used to differentiate between different products of this family.
+- 2nd model name can be used to differentiate between different products of this family,
 - 3th model name can be used to differentiate between different specifications or sub products of this product.

-the part number can also include the hardware version.
+In addition, the part number can also include the hardware version.
+This makes an additional custom field obsolete.